just2102/PointsSwapHook/README.md

-# MemePoints - Uniswap V4 Hook
+# PointsSwapHook - Uniswap V4 Hook

 A Uniswap V4 hook that implements a points-based rewards system for ETH=>Token swaps.